top of page

 2 tablespoons cilantro

-Heat the oil in a pot on low heat and add the onions, fresh chilies and ginger.
-Sauté on low heat till the onions are soft and translucent but have not taken on any color.
-If using chili powder, add now and stir for 10 seconds.
+Heat the oil in a pot on low heat and add the onions, fresh chillies and ginger.
+Sauté on low heat till the onions are soft and translucent but have not taken on any colour.
+If using chilli powder, add it now and stir for 10 seconds.

-Add the salt, pepper, lemongrass and flour, and give a quick stir to mix in to flour.
-Careful it will stick to the bottom of the pan.
+Add the salt, pepper, lemongrass, and flour, and give a quick stir to mix them into the flour.
+Careful, it will stick to the bottom of the pan.
 Add the corn and water and bring to a boil.
-Simmer for 10 minutes and taste the soup, if too spicy remove the chili.
-You want the soup to have a touch of heat, not have the chili be overpowering.
-Also remember, when you purée the soup the spice will be diluted quite a bit.
+Simmer for 10 minutes and taste the soup; if it's too spicy, remove the chilli.
+You want the soup to have a touch of heat, not have the chilli be overpowering.
+Also, remember that when you purée the soup, the spices will be diluted significantly.

 Continue simmering for another 15 minutes.
 Cool and add the milk.
 Remove the lemongrass stalk.
 Purée the soup in a blender getting it as smooth as possible, it will take some time for the blender to break down the corn skins.
-Pass the puréed soup through a fine-mesh strainer, working the pulp with a spatula to squeeze out as much of the liquids as possible.
+Pass the puréed soup through a fine-mesh strainer, working the pulp with a spatula to squeeze out as much liquid as possible.
 The soup at this point should have the consistency of heavy cream, thick enough to hold up the confetti.
 Taste and adjust salt.
-The soup should have the definite aroma of lemongrass, a hint of spice and the sweetness of the corn should be highlighted.
-If the soup is too thick, dilute with milk, if to fluid, simmer gently till thickened.
+The soup should have a distinct aroma of lemongrass, a hint of spice, and the sweetness of the corn should be well-balanced.
+If the soup is too thick, dilute it with milk; if too thin, simmer gently until thickened.

 To make the confetti, heat the oil in a large frying pan on medium heat.
-Add the corn and lemongrass and fry till the corn has caramelized and taken on color, about 5 minutes.
-Add the red chili/pepper, salt and pepper.
+Add the corn and lemongrass and fry till the corn has caramelised and taken on colour, about 5 minutes.
+Add the red chilli/pepper, salt and pepper.
 Sauté for 3-4 minutes till the pepper is soft and cooked.
 Take off the heat and cool.
-Add the cilantro when cold and mix in well.
-If you mix the cilantro in when hot, it will cook and turn a drab grey and loose its freshness.
+Add the cilantro when the mixture is cold and mix well.
+If you mix the cilantro in when it's hot, it will cook and turn a drab grey, losing its freshness.

 To serve, heat the soup and ladle into bowls.
-Add the confetti in the center and garnish with additional cilantro and a drizzle of crème fraîche or cream.
+Add the confetti in the centre and garnish with additional cilantro and a drizzle of crème fraîche or cream.

 • Facebook